PROJECT #210

 Meet Lena

 Lena is the President of the women’s group in Keur Ndiouga.
 Her community has both a borehole and a well but they only use the well water for domestic consumption, as it is too far from the garden to use for agriculture.
 Before the borehole, they had to pull out water manually, and many women had to leave the village to work in the town since practicing agriculture this way was too hard.
-Lena now pointed out that access to water through the solar pumping system is easy and they can garden yearlong in their own community, producing a variety of vegetables.
+Lena shared how access to water through the solar pumping system is easy and allows for the community to garden yearlong, producing a variety of vegetables.

 Before partnering with CREATE!, Lena and her group were gardening, but they never had good production because they were working without any training or direction.
-She said that “Thanks to the technicians, we now understand many techniques and our production has increased.”
-And they are now not only consuming fresh vegetables themselves, but people from surrounding villages are coming to buy from them since their organically grown vegetables do not spoil easily.
+She said, “Thanks to the technicians, we now understand many techniques and our production has increased.”
+Now, they are not only consuming fresh vegetables themselves, but people from surrounding villages are coming to buy from them because their organically grown vegetables do not spoil easily.
 As group president and a mother of six, Lena hopes for a successful future for her village and her children.

 Thank you for making this possible!